-Partners for the Common Good (PCG) stands in solidarity with Black communities in ending systemic racism and police violence.
+Partners for the Common Good (Partners) stands in solidarity with Black communities in ending systemic racism and police violence.
 We strongly believe that Black lives absolutely do matter.
 PCG stands with those who are outraged by the systemic racism plaguing our country.
 We stand with those exercising their right to protest and catalyze change.
 PCG unequivocally condemns violence against Black communities.
 We affirm our historic commitment to combat racial injustice.

 We extend our deepest condolences to the families of George Floyd, Breonna Taylor, Ahmaud Arbery, and all other Black Americans whose lives were prematurely ended as a result of racially motivated violence and police brutality.